dvirdi01/TelephoneHut-Project/README.md

 it.
 - As a user, when I start the application, I want to be given the option to load my saved phonebook from the file.

+# Instructions for Grader
+- My first required event allows you to enter a contact into your Contact List which is a table that displays all your contacts.
+You can generate the first required event by entering the name, phone number, email, and type of the contact that you want to add to your contact book in the text fields and then pressing the “Add” button.
+If you have entered any of the four fields incorrectly, a dialog box will appear to let you know that you need to enter that information again.
+If all information about the contact is entered correctly, the contact and his information will be added in the Contact List at the bottom half of the screen.

+- My second required event allows you to delete a previously added contact.
+You can generate the second required event by first selecting the row that you want to delete from the Contact List and then clicking the “Delete” button.
+You will then see a confirmation dialog box that will ask you if you are sure that you want to delete that contact.
+If you click yes, the selected contact will be deleted from the Contact List, and if you click no, the contact will not be deleted.
+If you do not select a row before clicking the “Delete” button, an error message will be displayed that lets you know that you need to select a row first.

+- Although optional, I have also implemented more user stories.
+These include the ability to modify a contact’s information, call a contact, view the calling log, and delete contents of the calling log.
+If the user selects a row from the Contact List and clicks the “Modify” button, dialog boxes will display which will ask you to enter the contact’s new name, phone number, email, and type.
+The user’s information will be updated accordingly.
+If the user selects a Contact and clicks on the “Call” button, the selected contact’s name will be added in the calling log.
+To go back to the main panel, the user can click the “Return” button.
+Similarly, if the user wants to delete a contact’s name from their calling log, they can select that row and click the “Clear” button.
+If the user wants to simply view their calling log without making any calls first, they can click on the “View” button.

+- The visual component that I have added is displayed right away when you run my code.
+It is a picture of a blue user icon which is displayed in the centre of my frame and consists of the author’s information written beside it.
+The second visual that I have added is a small phonebook Icon that is displayed on the top left corner of my JFrame when you run my code.
+You can view it by simply running my code.
+The third visual component is a picture of a bird that is displayed when you have not selected a row from the Contact List before clicking on either “Modify”, “Delete”, or “Call” buttons.
+The user can view this visual by purposely entering wrong words for name, phone number, email, and type (for example, entering a number instead of a name in the name text field, entering a phone number that is more than 10 digits long etc) and then clicking the “Add” button.

+- You can save the state of your application by exiting the JFrame.
+If you exit the application, a dialog box will appear that will ask you if you want to save your data.
+If you click “Yes”, your data will be saved, and otherwise, it will not be saved.

+- If you want to reload the state of your application when you start a new session, you can do so by clicking “yes” in the dialog box that asks you if you want to load your previous data from file.
+This dialog box appears every time you run the application.
+The loaded Contacts can then be seen in the Contact List and previous calls made will be added back to the Call History Table.